 For decades, the burden for achieving parity in leadership, whether in business, education, or government, has been placed squarely, and wrongly, on the shoulders of women alone.
 There are few if any books written specifically to men on gender diversity and what men can and should do to support and champion the advancement of women into leadership roles.

 Male leaders know the value.
 What they don’t know is how to engage and be supportive in advancing women.
-ASCENT is the first book of its kind written primarily—though not exclusively—for men, showing them exactly why organizational performance is better and how to get on board.
-ASCENT will be of high interest to women as well, for by speaking to men and making known their thoughts and the reasons for their behaviors, we reveal to women how to best communicate and interact with men in the workplace, and in many other aspects of life.
+This is the first book of its kind written primarily—though not exclusively—for men, showing them exactly why organizational performance is better and how to get on board.
+Results at the Top will be of high interest to women as well, for by speaking to men and making known their thoughts and the reasons for their behaviors, we reveal to women how to best communicate and interact with men in the workplace, and in many other aspects of life.

 Same Words, Different Language (Third Edition, May 2016)